-The average level of open inter-tussock spaces (as determined by the 5 monitoring plots) will be taken as the average open space available across the offset site unless the broad observations taken during the annual vegetation monitoring indicate this result is not representative of condition trends across the offset site.
+The average level of open inter-tussock spaces (as determined by the 15 monitoring plots) will be taken as the average open space available across the offset site unless the broad observations taken during the annual vegetation monitoring indicate this result is atypical.

 Improving the abundance and cover of Spear-grasses and Wallaby-grasses identified in the baseline vegetation condition assessment will be taken as improving the relevant food resources for GSM.
-The abundance of these plant genera will be measured in the 5 monitoring plots established for vegetation condition monitoring.
+The abundance of these plant genera will be measured in the 15 monitoring plots established for vegetation condition monitoring.
 Improving these levels will be taken as the improvement of food resources for GSM.
 A 25% reduction in the cover of these species will be taken as a trigger for corrective management action.